MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/manage-guest-access-in-groups.md

 You can allow or block guest users who are using a specific domain.
 For example, if your business (Contoso) has a partnership with another business (Fabrikam), you can add Fabrikam to your Allow list so your users can add those guests to their groups.

-This can also be done through the new option that is available in Azure AD
+This can also be done through the new option that is available in Azure AD.

 1. Go to Portal.Azure.com.
 2. Go to **Azure Active Directory**, and then select **User settings**.